-However, we would highly recommend a splurge on the Ultimate Experience tour that includes the standard and eco back country tours in an amazing 30 minute flight.
+However, we would highly recommend a splurge on the Ultimate Experience tour that includes the standard and eco backcountry tours in an amazing 30-minute flight.

 Helicopter tours with Air Adventures, the only helicopter tour operator on the island, leave from the Key West International Airport.

 For as long as I can remember I’ve wanted to take a road trip from Miami to Key West and go parasailing.
-Call me crazy, but it was a fulfilling moment to be tethered from the back of a speed boat soaring 300 feet up in the air over the bright blue waters off the most southern tip of the USA.
+Call me crazy, but it was a fulfilling moment to be tethered from the back of a speed boat soaring 300 feet up in the air over the bright blue waters of the most southern tip of the USA.

-We sailed high above the water with Fury Adventures and loved the fun staff and top notch equipment.
-Parasailing trips last 1 hour and depart on the hour from 9am to 6pm daily.
+We sailed high above the water with Fury Adventures and loved the fun staff and top-notch equipment.
+Parasailing trips last 1 hour and depart on the hour from 9 AM to 6 PM daily.